NationalAssociationOfRealtors/VehicleCounting/README.md

     it is important to add the option `--with-ffmpeg --with-tbb` for decoding some format of video

-    then set up Python with OpenCV
+    then set up Python with OpenCV (if you use the system version of Python)

     `cd /Library/Python/2.7/site-packages/`

     `ln -s /usr/local/Cellar/opencv3/3.1.0_3/lib/python2.7/site-packages/cv2.so cv2.so` (you may need `sudo`)

     Then it's done!(I'm not sure if there are useless steps here, if so I'll update it)

+  5. If you can't import cv2, try
+    `ln -s -f /usr/local/Cellar/opencv/2.4.12/lib/python2.7/site-packages/cv2.so /usr/local/lib/python2.7/site-packages/cv2.so`

 # Main steps of the image processing:

   1.Read the video frame by frame.